LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance